Play Ball! Where to Take Your Family Out to the Ballgame Near Champaign-Urbana

 Why You Should Go: The closest minor league team to C-U that is affiliated with Major League Baseball.
 If you or the favorite baseball aficionado in your life is a Cardinals fan, this trip is a must.
 Located in downtown Peoria, there’s more to do if you want to make a weekend or a trip out of it.

 Deals to Be Had: Individual game tickets start at $9 for the lawn and generally range from $14-$16 for a seat.
-Get a family four-pack of tickets on Fridays only for $40.
-On Wednesdays, get $1 hot dogs all night long.
-Thursday is “Thirsty Thursday” night which offers deals on beer.
-And Taco Tuesday finds taco and margarita deals.
+On Wednesdays, get $2 hot dogs all night long.
+Other nights have promos, too, including Miller Lite.

-Special Promotions: Sunday Funday indeed!
-Each Sunday home game serves as Bark in the Park Day.
-Also on Sunday, fans of all ages will be invited to play catch on the field pregame; following the contest, kids 12 and under are eligible to run the bases, while members of the Chiefs roster will sign autographs, pending MLB restrictions.
+Special Promotions: On Sunday, fans of all ages will be invited to play catch on the field pregame; following the contest, kids 12 and under are eligible to run the bases, while members of the Chiefs will sign autographs, pending MLB restrictions.

 Distance from C-U: About 90 minutes.
 Get directions here.

-Deals to Be Had: Individual game tickets range from $12 to $18 per seat a game.
+Deals to Be Had: Individual game tickets start at $12 per seat a game.
 Children 2 years old and younger receive free admission into Victory Field.
 Sundays, all children ages 14 and under will eat free; each child receives a voucher for one hot dog, one drink and one bag of chips.
 On Tuesdays, bring your appetite as hot dogs, peanuts, potato chips, Cracker Jack and popcorn are all available for just $1 each.

 Promotions and Special Events: Fireworks are on Fridays, and on the Fourth of July.
 Prefer day baseball in the middle of the week?
-Matinees are on Wednesdays.
-On Mother’s Day, have a catch on the field.
-Want to bring your dog?
-There are a few days to do that.
-There are also several Marvel Superhero Nights, which often include comic giveaways and character appearances.
+Matinees are on Wednesdays, some weeks.

-Why You Should Go: This is an independent league baseball team, playing in the Frontier League, the largest and longest running independent professional baseball league – an official “partner league” of Major League Baseball.
-Games start on May 13 and last into early September.
+Why You Should Go: This is an independent league baseball team, playing in the Frontier League, the largest and longest running independent professional baseball league — an official “partner league” of Major League Baseball.
+Games start in May and last into early September.

 Deals to Be Had: Tickets start at $7, and go up.
 Save money on tickets by buying at least a day in advance.
 They have lots of deals for suites and multi-game passes.